idra-lab/haptic_interface_ROS2/README.md

     ```bash
     source <path_to_ws>/install/local_setup.bash
     ```
-6. Start the RaptorAPIWrapper node by calling
+6. Enter **sudo mode** and run the entrypoint.sh script:
     ```bash
+    sudo su
+    source entrypoint.sh
+    ```
+7. Start the RaptorAPIWrapper node by calling
+    ```bash
     ./start_RaptorAPIWrapper.sh
     ```
-7. Calibrate the robot if it was not already calibrated:
+8. Calibrate the robot if it was not already calibrated (in another sudo shell):
     - Edit the test_calibration/parameters.yaml according to your network setup
+    - Check that the green `calibration/force feedback` button is not pressed otherwise press it again.
     - Run the calibration node by calling
         ```bash
         ./start_TestCalibration.sh
         ```
+    - When you read `C_WAITINGFORPOWER: P_NOPOWER` in the RaptorAPIWrapper terminal, press the green `calibration/force feedback` button on the haptic device to power it on.
+    You will see the haptic device moving to the calibration position.
-8. Run the impedance node:
+9. Run the impedance node (in another sudo shell):
     - Edit the test_impedance/parameters.yaml according to your network setup
     - Run
         ```bash
         ./start_TestImpedance.sh
         ```
-9. Or run the admittance node:
+    Or run the admittance node (in another sudo shell):
     - Edit the test_admittance/parameters.yaml according to your network setup
     - Run
         ```bash